On the Stability of Electromechanical Switching Devices: Abstract

 \section{Abstract}

-Electromagnetic relays and solenoid actuators are commercial devices that generally exhibit bistable behavior.
-In fact, this is the reason why they are extensively used to switch between two possible configurations in electrical, pneumatic, or hydraulic circuits, among others.
-Although the state of the art is extensive on modeling, estimation, and control of these electromechanical systems, there are very few works that focus on analysis aspects.
-In this paper, we present an equilibrium and stability analysis whose main goal is to provide insight into such bistable behavior.
-The study is based on a hybrid dynamical model of the system also presented in the paper.
-This model is used to obtain analytic expressions that relate the physical parameters to the switching conditions.
-The results are extensively discussed and possible practical applications are also proposed.
+Electromagnetic relays and solenoid actuators are commonly used for their bistable behavior, which allows for switching between two states in electrical, pneumatic, or hydraulic circuits, among other applications.
+Although there has been extensive research on modeling, estimation, and control of these electromechanical systems, a gap remains in the analysis area.
+This paper addresses this gap by presenting an equilibrium and stability analysis to gain deeper insight into their bistability.
+This analysis leverages a hybrid dynamical model to obtain analytical expressions that relate the physical parameters to the switching conditions.
+These expressions are useful, e.g., for fundamental understanding, quick analyses, or design optimization.
+The results are discussed in depth and potential practical applications are explored.
+Finally, the analysis is validated with experimental results from a real device.